 As a potential owner of a charging station, it’s important to have a high charging efficiency because at the end of the month you’ll pay the electrical provider for the charging energy.

-The charged energy is the charged power over time.
+The charged energy is the power charged over time.
 (Charging Power * Charging Time)

 Charged Driving Distance